bsml320/CNet/README.md

 ### 4. Exclude genes with extreme effect:
 > java -jar /path/to/CNet.jar model=chisq X=BRCA.mut_one.txt Y=BRCA.Y.txt net=/path/to/PC.interact.txt r_include=0.2 r_exclude=0.1 output=BRCA.mut_one.excludeTP53.modules.txt permutation=true keep_permutation=false exclude=excludeTP53.txt 2>log

+### 5. Selection of parameters:
+We recommend in general that r2 to be half the value of r1.
+In practice, r1 and r2 are set such that the resultant modules would not be too large (i.e., high false positive) or too small (i.e., high false negative).
+The default values apply to most applications.
+When many genes in the input matrix tend to have strong effect, such as applications to cancer data, a stringent set of r1/r2 can be considered, e.g., r1 = 0.4 and r2 = 0.2.